whether in the chapel or online, we are a

 Most weeks, worship starts with announcements followed by reading our covenant of presence together.
 Then we sing a song of gathering.
 After that, we’ll read the scripture and have a few minutes to discuss, reflect, or respond to the text in other ways.
 Then we’ll sing another song before the spoken word (usually a sermon, but sometimes a group discussion or other activity).
 After the spoken word, we sing a centering song and move into a time of prayer for each other.
 We share things we want others to hold in the light in the coming week, then sing a final song of sending before the benediction.

 how to get involved

 Serve as a liturgist

 Each week, the liturgist leads parts of worship such as the Call to Presence, lighting the candle, reading scripture, and leading the Community Prayers.
 All of the parts are already scripted or can be on request.
-When we meet on Zoom, several of these elements could be pre-recorded if you would like.

 Join the band

 Do you love making music?
 We’d love for you to share your gift with us!
 Bring your instrument to band practice at 5 p.m. and join Luke in leading our music.
 (We also have a keyboard and a djembe that you’re welcome to play!)